qt3uw/qt3-utils/README.md

 > qt3piezo
 ```

-This application can only be configured via command line options to match the haredware setup at this time.
+This application can only be configured via command line options at this time.
 The `nipiezojenapy` python package should probably be moved into `qt3utils`.

 # QT3Scope / QT3Scan Hardware Development

-Follow these instructions in order to add new hardware support to QT3Scope or QT3Scan.
+Follow these instructions in order to add new hardware support to `qt3scope` or `qt3scan`.

-For each application, you'll need to build a Python class that adheres to each application's interfaces.
+For each application, you'll need to build a Python classes that adheres to each application's interfaces.

 ## QT3Scope

 1. Build a class that adheres to `QT3ScopeDAQControllerInterface` as defined in